YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 No, tightness alone does not prove overharvesting.
 Overharvesting is judged by extraction pattern, donor density, hair caliber, healing, visible patchiness after the early shock period, and how the donor area looks as hair grows through.
 A tight feeling in the first weeks is too early and too nonspecific to diagnose that problem by itself.

 When I review the donor area, I look at distribution.
 Was extraction spread evenly inside a safe zone?
 Was too much taken from a small visible band?
-Is there delayed healing, strong contrast, or a moth-eaten pattern that persists after the early recovery period?
+Is there delayed healing, strong contrast, or a patchy pattern that persists after the early recovery period?
 Those details matter more than the word tight.

 If your main worry is donor damage, compare this page with the articles on donor area overharvesting warning signs, patchy donor area after hair transplant, and FUE punch size and donor scarring.
-Tightness is a symptom; overharvesting is a planning and extraction-pattern problem.
+Tightness is a symptom.
+Overharvesting is a planning and extraction pattern problem.

 Photo review card for scalp tightness after FUE with warning signs and useful details to send